zoyzoy59/blender_python_scripts/README.md

 # blender_python_scripts

 This is a list of basic Blender Python scripts that I made using ChatGPT.

 These scripts have only been tested for Blender 3.5.

+If your project is complex or has a lot of objects, your results may vary.
+Execute with console open, preferably.

 ## move_cameras_to_collection
 - moves all cameras into collection called "Cameras"